 Ross was a new man in a new world upon his release in 2009.
 He even found that a former correctional officer named William Roberts had co-opted his name, turned it into a hip-hop persona, and become a successful rapper.
 Freeway Rick Ross sued the rapper known as Rick Ross in 2010, the case was ultimately dismissed on First Amendment grounds.

 But Ross's dreams of a new—and legit—empire never relied on the lawsuit.
 He's pursuing a clothing line, a rap label, an energy pill, and a film based on his life.
+He also has a book out, Rick Ross the Untold Biography, with a website to match.
 And of course, there's still tennis.
 Shortly after being released, he began sponsoring young tennis players again, providing a few hundred dollars here and there to help them attend tournaments.
 But his biggest tennis project remains in its infancy.

 "I have two babies right now who are swinging a racket.
 I have a son who is four years old and I have a daughter who is two years old.
 I think right now they are probably two of the most advanced people in their age groups," Ross said.
 "They've been swinging the racket.
 They do 100 swings every couple of days.
 Nothing really hard.
 I believe that muscles train themselves to function a certain way."

 His greatest hope for his two youngest children, son Bricen and daughter Jordan, is that they pursue tennis further than he ever did.
 That likely means college, a dream for his children motivated by that lost tennis scholarship to Long Beach.

 More than 30 years later, he still dwells occasionally on how his life may have changed had he played tennis in college.
 He'll keep thinking about it, wondering how life may have been had Freeway Rick Ross never existed.